Jo Yates-Easterbrook (x-Relate CoupleCounsellor, Mediator BA hons(C) Dip.PST

 · Family Mediator

-Twenty three continuous years, mediating families in conflict, with Hull and District Family Mediation Service;
+Twenty seven continuous years, mediating families in conflict, with Hull and District Family Mediation Service;

 eight years mediating with DSS, SEN/LEA in schools and workplace mediation.